 Which programming language should you learn next?

-If you know Java, Python and some of the other always in-demand languages listed above, then consider learning some new technologies that are needed for these rapidly emerging technologies:
+If you know Java, Python and some of the other always in-demand languages listed above, then consider learning some new technologies that programmers use to build these rapidly emerging technologies:

 - Artificial intelligence (AI): AI, the Internet of Things (IoT) and automation is happening big time thanks to recent developments in machine learning and deep learning.
 Actually, A.I. is creating more jobs than it’s taking away.

 - Augmented reality (AR): We’re seeing lots of buzz about augmented reality (AR).
-Remember when Pokemon Go took over the world.
-That was only the tip of the iceberg for AR.
+Remember when Pokemon Go took the world by storm?
+That was only the tip of the iceberg.
 Virtual Reality (VR) goes hand-in-hand with AR.

 - FinTech: A revolution in Banking and Finance technology.
 Blockchain, bitcoin, data storage, privacy and protection are the key areas for FinTech development.